kigster/cookbook-dnsmadeeasy/README.md

 [![Build Status](https://travis-ci.org/kigster/dnsmadeeasy-cookbook.svg?branch=master)](https://travis-ci.org/kigster/dnsmadeeasy-cookbook)

-This cookbook is an attempt to export the functionality of the [dnsmaseeasy](/kigster/dnsmadeeasy) ruby gem as CHEF resources with well defined actions.
+This cookbook builds atop of the [dnsmaseeasy](/kigster/dnsmadeeasy) ruby gem, and offers DNS rcord management through several CHEF resources with well defined actions.
 The cookbook automatically detects an existing record with the same attributes, and skips over.

 The following resources are available: